 If you're really a spreadsheet nerd (no judgement from us, we love our spreadsheets) you can dive deep and set up formulas with alerts for when you are running low on an item and when you need to replenish your supply.

-You can repeat this process for all of your cabinets, pantry, fridge, freezer, panic room, 1950’s style bomb shelter (you do you, okay); anywhere you may keep food.
+You can repeat this process for all of your cabinets, pantry, fridge, freezer, panic room, 1950's style bomb shelter (you do you, okay); anywhere you may keep food.
 While you are making your inventory, you should also think about the typical pantry staples you need to have to make your most commonly eaten foods.